 Senior Mechanical Project Engineer

-Senior Mechanical Project Engineer's will be needed to work for leading contractors in the water and wastewater industry covering the United Utilities area.
+Senior Mechanical Project Engineer's will be needed to work for leading contractors in the water and wastewater industry in the Staffordshire area.
 As a Senior Mechanical Engineer you will be involved in AMP7 capital delivery framework.
 Previous water experience will be essential for these roles.

 You will be responsible: